ASAP Checklist -- before losing access to HP internal systems

-Credit Card.
+Credit card.
 Move out any company credit card points before your card is cancelled.

 Share Ownership Plan.
 If you participate in the Share Ownership Plan, study and print information you'll need later for selling shares and doing taxes.

-Email and phone:
+Email and phone: (Member advice:

-- If you have any personal email or landline calls
+- If you have personal calls

 - If you have any personal data in an online address book or similar, copy it out.